 Summary of Ingredients

-As you can see, almost every main ingredient in traditional spaghetti sauces causes adverse reactions for your dog.
+As you can see, almost every main ingredient in traditional spaghetti sauce causes adverse reactions for your dog.
 You can imagine how eating this combination could wreak havoc on their digestive system—and possibly your carpet, too—yikes.

 Even though some dogs might not display visible discomfort, spaghetti sauce should be avoided at all costs.